kairos310/notebook/Software Engineering/Review.md

 Development methodologies (be able to describe and contrast them with each other)
 	Waterfall
 	Iterative Development
+		actually make the product every time
 	Agile Development
+		incremental and iterative
+		incremental in the sense that there are phases and you're not finishing it all at one.
 		Agile Manifesto
 			Individuals and interactions over processes and tools Working software over comprehensive documentation